 Replacing your old furnace with a new, more energy efficient one can save up to 30% of your heating costs.
 Remember to look for the ENERGY STAR® label.

 For a minimal cost, you can upgrade the insulation in your exterior walls, crawlspaces, basements and attics.
 Insulation may come in batts or loose fill, which can be blown into place and get those hard to reach places.

 Consider installing foam gaskets behind these outlets and switches or install plastic security caps to reduce heat loss.

-Vacuum out dust and pet hair from warm air registers and cold air returns so your furnace runs more efficiently.
+Vacuum out dust and pet hair from the warm air registers and the cold air returns so your furnace runs more efficiently.